Text Size

 Luke 4:18-19

-“The Spirit of the Lord is on me, because He has anointed me to preach good news to the poor.
-He has sent me to heal the broken hearted, to proclaim release to the captives, recovering of sight to the blind, to deliver those who are crushed, and to proclaim the acceptable year of the Lord.”
+“The Spirit of the Lord is on Me, because He has anointed Me to preach good news to the poor.
+He has sent Me to proclaim liberty to the captives and recovery of sight to the blind, to release the oppressed, to proclaim the year of the Lord’s favor.”

 Gospel resolution